 The capacity for impact protection is determined by direct measurement of the shock delivered through the helmet to a headform when the helmeted headform is dropped in a specified manner onto any of three unyielding anvils.
+A fourth anvil is used to test impact protection for repeated strikes against a roll cage assembly.

-Most motorcycle helmets are intended to accommodate a range of head sizes and shapes.
+Most helmets are intended to accommodate a range of head sizes and shapes.

 Various thicknesses of resilient lining material are sometimes placed within otherwise identical helmets during production or during fitting to configure the helmet to several different ranges of head size.
 This resilient padding does not significantly affect the way the helmet absorbs and attenuates impact and is not directly addressed in this Standard.